JingweiHu-Math/webpage/_pages/teaching.md

 {% include base_path %}

 # Current Teaching at UW
-I am not teaching in Autumn 2023.
+I am not teaching in Winter 2024.

 ## Past Teaching at UW
 * Winter 2023: AMATH 585 Numerical Analysis of Boundary Value Problems